My first depositions were often frightening experiences. Like most new lawyers, I plunged ahead and tried to do my best, but I rarely felt at ease.

 Always arrive first at depositions.
 Some lawyers prefer to showboat by arriving late, but they’re missing an opportunity to take charge of the deposition space.

-If you noticed the deposition — as in it’s “your” deposition — you can arrange the deposition space any way you like.
-In cases where another lawyer has noticed the deposition but decided to arrive late, assume he or she will be happy for you to take charge.
+If you noticed the deposition—as in it’s “your” deposition—you can arrange the deposition space any way you like.
+In cases where another lawyer has noticed the deposition but decided to arrive late, assume they will be happy for you to take charge.

 If you are going to be questioning the witness, the witness should sit directly across from you.
 Put the court reporter at your side, usually at the end of the table.
 The opposing lawyers can sit where they like, but don’t welcome them into the more intimate space you are sharing with the witness and the court reporter.